davidsulc/dev_zone_articles/dev_zone.markdown

     SugarCRM::Account.last(:conditions => {:billing_address_state => "CA", :created_by_name => "Administrator"})

 The gem also has (very limited) SQL operator support, although they must be all uppercase to be recognized.
-Let's print all the accounts with "Fund" in their name:
+Let's print all the accounts with "Inc" in their name:

-    SugarCRM::Account.all(:conditions => {:name => "LIKE '%Fund%'"}).each{|a| puts a.name }
+    SugarCRM::Account.all(:conditions => {:name => "LIKE '%Inc%'"}).each{|a| puts a.name }

 Notice how this time, instead of calling `first` or `last`, we called `all`.
 The finder syntax is the same for `all`, the difference lies in the return value: `first` and `last` will return either an instance matching the criteria or `nil`, whereas `all` will return an array of matching object instances (or an empty array if there are none).